sleekweasel/CgiAdbRemote/README.md

 0. A button to invoke adb kill-server.
 0. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
 0. Command-line option for the location of adb.
+0. Some means to display whether the phone is in standby ('off').

 License: share and enjoy, but attribute me please.